Blog

 Foot Blisters

-Foot blisters are often the result of friction.
-This happens due to the constant rubbing from shoes, which can lead to pain.
+Foot blisters develop as a result of constantly wearing tight or ill-fitting footwear.
+This happens due to the constant rubbing from the shoe, which can often lead to pain.

 What Are Foot Blisters?